310mc/https-310mc.github.io-tl/source/_posts/feature_scout/lets_try_diy.md

 {% bubble Midori %}
 The coating peeled off… I’m also shocked that I can’t see its cute face anymore…

-The desk’s legs are falling apart too, so it can barely stand properly… I kept going back and forth about whether I should throw it away…
+The desk’s legs are falling apart too, so it can barely stand properly… I kept going back and forth about whether I should throw it away or not…

 But I’m pretty attached to it, so I couldn’t get myself to let go of it… That’s why I wanted to try fixing it, but life’s not that easy, huh…
 {% endbubble %}

 {% bubble Tori %}
-Huh, but I could’ve sworn I heard you were pretty dexterous with your hands… I guess you’re not so good with handicraft?
+Huh, but I could’ve sworn I heard that you were pretty dexterous with your hands… I guess handicraft isn’t your specialty?
 {% endbubble %}

 {% bubble Midori %}
 No way, I’m not dexterous at all… I just like doing little chores and stuff.

-I’d be glad to sand the edges of the wood, but using a saw to cut the wood is kinda scary…
+I’d be glad to sand the wood, but using my strength to cut with a saw is kinda scary…
 {% endbubble %}

 {% bubble Yuzuru %}